rocketbetke/.github/profile/README.md

-# Welcome to Rocketbet! 🚀🎲
+# Welcome to Jetbet! 🚀🎲

-At Rocketbet, we're passionate about gaming and entertainment.
+At Jetbet, we're passionate about gaming and entertainment.
 Our mission is to provide an exhilarating, safe, and fair gaming experience for all our users.

 ## About Us ℹ️

 Rocketbet is a cutting-edge online gaming platform where excitement takes flight.
-With a diverse range of games and betting options, we cater to every gaming enthusiast's taste.
+We cater to every gaming enthusiast's taste with a diverse range of games and betting options.
 From classic casino games to thrilling sports betting, we've got something for everyone.

 ## Features ✨